 This time of year makes me think of her.

 It was Halloween night, a few years ago, and it was raining.
 Rain on Halloween is a sad sound.
 I remember thinking that as I sat at the kitchen table.
 It was late and Chloe and Harris were asleep- it had been a hard day.
 All the pressure and strain of Halloween had broken them down by the joints and not even their bright orange pails filled with candy were a comfort by the time night fell.
-I sat at the table and sorted through the load of sweets on the table.
+I sat at the table and sorted through the load of sweets on the table, Another tasty option is to dry brine your turkey if you have a little bit more time..
 There would be noticeably less candy in the morning, a few into my pocket, the rest into the trash, and I hoped they wouldn’t notice.

 On other nights, I might have the radio on but holidays were different.
 On holidays there was something about the silence that felt right, it felt like something I deserved.
 I can remember what I wore, how the skirt pinched at my waist and the hem brushed against my leg and made me want to scream.
 I sat at the table with clenched fists, a pad of paper before me, the torrent of things left to do, left undone, stuck inside me, bottlenecked.

 She must’ve come into the kitchen for some water.
 I don’t remember the reason.
 All I know is I heard her shuffle in and pause and knew that she stared at me, my grandmother, in her robe and slippers.
 I would’ve wondered if she recognized me at the table, perhaps I would’ve froze, not wanting the ache of her forgetting, not able to bear it on top of everything else.